uscensusbureau/BEACON/README.md

 ## Usage

-First step is the text cleaning process: convert to lower and account for numbers and punctuation, remove common “stop” words, stem words to reduce the number of word variation and correct common misspellings.
+First step is the text cleaning process: convert to lower and account for numbers and punctuation, remove common “stop” words, stem words to reduce the number of word variations, and correct common misspellings.

-Example: Input Text: This is a convenience store.
-Clean Text: conveni store
+Example: Input Text: ```This is a convenience store.``` Clean Text: ```conveni store```

 Underlying BEACON is a dictionary of text that occurs frequently in the cleaned training data.
 It consists of words, word combinations, and full-length/exact descriptions.
 These pieces of text serve as the model features.
 These features contain NAICS distributions and associated purity weights that measure how concentrated, or pure, the distribution is for each word or word combination.